-8 Black Walnut Benefits: Skin Conditions, Acne, Warts, Candida and More
+8 Black Walnut Hull Benefits: Skin Conditions, Acne, Warts, Candida and More

-Antifungal blackwalnutsBlack walnuts are a superfood with many beneficial properties.
-They have been used by traditional cultures for centuries for a wide variety of ailments.
+Green Juglans nigra hullsBlack walnut hulls are natural remedy with many beneficial properties.
+They have been used by traditional cultures like Native Americans for centuries for a wide variety of ailments.

-Modern scientific research is only just starting to uncover some of the unique nutritional elements in these potent nuts.
+Modern scientific research has only recently identified some of the unique nutritional elements found in the potent green husks surrounding black walnut shells.

-For acne an extract of the green hulls is taken both internally and applied diluted externally as a skin treatment.
+For acne problems an extract of the green hulls, like this high-potency one I get, is taken both internally and sometimes applied diluted externally as a skin treatment.

+If applying extracts to your skin, it’s important to patch test them first to asses your own sensitivity.
 To do this, mix a few drops in warm water and dab a small area in an inconspicuous part of your face with a cotton ball.
-Leave it for an hour or two to see if you have any reaction before using it on the rest of your face.
+Leave it for an hour or two to see if you have any negative reaction before using it on the rest of your face.

 There are also many reports online of success with taking an extract of black walnut’s green hulls internally for eczema and psoriasis.
-Alcohol-based tinctures would be too harsh to apply topically for these skin conditions though.
+Alcohol-based tinctures would generally be too harsh and astringent to apply topically for these skin conditions though.

 Warts are growths on the skin caused by a viral infection.
-Regular application of green black walnut hull extract is often reported to make warts shrivel up and die.
+Regular topical application of green black walnut hull extract is often reported to make warts shrivel up and die over time.

-Results can take several weeks but many people find their warts start to shrink and eventually die and fall off with this treatment.
+Visible results usually take several weeks, but many people find their warts start to shrink and eventually die and fall off with this treatment.

-There have also been cases discussed in online forums of multiple warts shrinking and disappearing after regularly taking the extract.
+There have also been cases discussed on Reddit and in other online health forums of multiple warts shrinking and then disappearing after regularly taking black walnut extract internally.

 3. Controls Candida